Fred Saigh: St. Louis Cardinals (1947–53)

 At the end of the 1947 baseball season, Saigh got wind that longtime Cardinals owner Sam Breadon wanted to sell.
 Breadon faced two problems.
 He was ill with prostate cancer, and he had been unable to find land on which to build a planned new ballpark.
 The Cardinals had rented Sportsman's Park from the city's other major league team, the American League Browns, since 1920.
 Although they had long since surpassed the Browns as the city's most popular team, Breadon wanted to build a park of his own.
-He had set aside $5 million to build a park, and was facing the end of a five-year deadline to build it before having to pay taxes on that money.
+He had set aside $5 million to build a park and was facing the end of a five-year deadline to build it before having to pay taxes on that money.
 Saigh persuaded Breadon to sell the Cardinals to him, with the assurance that he wouldn't have to pay taxes on his $5 million fund.
 To further put him at ease, Saigh brought in Robert Hannegan as a minority partner.
-Hannegan was a prominent St. Louis businessman, former United States Postmaster General, and confidante of President Harry Truman.
+Hannegan was a prominent St. Louis businessman, former United States Postmaster General, and confidante of President Harry S. Truman.
 The $4 million deal closed in late 1947.

 Saigh inherited a team in transition.
 The Cardinals, though then just one year removed from their ninth National League pennant and sixth World Series championship since 1926, had begun to decay as an organization.
 Five years before, Breadon had forced out legendary general manager Branch Rickey, who had quickly resurfaced with the Brooklyn Dodgers.
 Meanwhile, the Browns, under new owner Bill Veeck, began a concerted effort to drive the Cardinals out of town.

 In January, 1949, Hannegan, suffering from poor health, sold his share of the team to Saigh.
 Hannegan died that October of heart disease.
 As sole owner, Saigh's notable actions included leading other baseball owners to oust (by not renewing his contract) Commissioner of Baseball Happy Chandler in December, 1950 and proposing revenue-sharing of local television revenues.

 However, the tax dodge Saigh used soon came to light, as well as other questionable practices on his part.
 In April 1952, Saigh was indicted on federal charges of evading $49,260 in income taxes between 1946 and 1949.
 In January 1953, he pleaded no contest to two counts involving more than $19,000 in tax underpayments, and was sentenced to 15 months in prison.
 He served six months at the federal penitentiary in Terre Haute, Indiana, leaving in November 1953 when he was given parole for good behavior.